chrisdev/django-pandas/README.rst

 **Parameters**

-    - fields:  The model fields to utilise in creating the frame. to span a relationship, just use the field name of related fields across models, separated by double underscores,
+    - fieldnames:  The model field names to utilise in creating the frame. to span a relationship, just use the field name of related fields across models, separated by double underscores,